 Talk about the difference professional marketing makes or how staging can help to remarket a property.
 LinkedIn gives you the opportunity to create messaging that speaks to your potential clients in ways that are fresh and relevant.

 When you sell a property, don’t just post it as sold.
 Use it to talk about the strategy you used and include what was special about the property, the neighborhood or the market conditions.
-When you’ve spoken at an event or participated in a professional training, share it on LinkedIn.
+When you’ve spoken at an event or participated in professional training, share it on LinkedIn.

 Bonus: LinkedIn Premium provides added benefits